ufz/ogs/web/content/docs/userguide/blocks/media.md

 </parameter>
 ```

+For vectorial quantities, please list the individual entries.
+The order of the entries has to follow the order of the x, y and z components of the vector.
-For vectorial quantities, please list the individual entries, `<values>0.5 1 2</values>`.
-This example will be interpreted as a
+`<values>0.5 1 2</values>`, will be interpreted as a 3D vector with components for x, y and z.
-3D vector.

 ### Linear